Why We’re Bankrolling Luxury Brands: The Spending Habits No One Talks About

 A lot of luxury purchases…are made on credit.

-One survey found that almost 40% of U.S. luxury shoppers finance their purchases with credit cards, buy-now-pay-later services, or loans.
+One survey found that almost 40% of U.S. luxury shoppers finance their purchases with credit cards, buy-now-pay-later services, or even take out loans.

-That might be fine for someone who can pay it off quickly.
-But for many?
-It’s debt that sticks around way longer than the designer shoes last.
+And don’t get me wrong, these things might be fine for someone who can pay it off quickly, but for many, it’s debt that sticks around way longer than the designer shoes last.

-And let’s be real: no handbag is worth 24% interest.
+And let’s be real, no handbag is worth 24% interest.
+Especially if the price tag is higher than a typical bag you get at Macy’s.

 This cycle (feeling pressured to keep up appearances, overspending, paying interest, then repeating) keeps a lot of middle- and lower-income consumers stuck financially, even if they look like they’re thriving on Instagram.